pawelec/Project---DOT/README.md

 # Introduction
-It's web application where you can list wishes, comment them and add new as logged user.
+It is a web application where you can list wishes and comment them.

-It is a final project for DOT subject.
+As logged user you can add new wish.

-#
+# Technologies
-App is based on ASP.NET MVC.
-Database connection is realized by Entity Framework.
+App is based on "ASP.NET MVC".
+Connection and operations to database are realized by "Entity Framework".
+Data models are realized in "Code first" approach.

-# Use
+# How to use

-## As annonymous can:
-1. List wishes
-2. Enter wish details
-3. List comments for wish
-4. Add comment for wish
+As anonymous user you can list latest wishes, comments and full list of wish.
+Also inside which details you can display comments for this wish.
+Additionally not logged users can comment wish.

-## As logged user with role "User" aditionaly you can:
+As logged user with "User" role you can additionally add new wish.
-1. Add new wish

-## As loggeed user with role "Admin" aditionaly you can:
+As logged user with "Admin" role additionally you can delete wishes and comments.
-1. Delete wishes
-2. Delete comments

 # Credentials

-1. User with "User" role
-login: "user@user.user"
+    login: user@user.user
     password: "ChangeItAsap!"

-2. User with "Admin" role
+    Role: "User"

-login: "admin@admin.admin"
+    login: admin@admin.admin
     password: "ChangeItAsap!"
+    Role: "Admin"